Ecological Footprint and Biocapacity Accounting - What It Does

 - Overshoot and biocapacity deficits.
 When a population’s Ecological Footprint exceeds the biocapacity of its territory, it runs a biocapacity deficit.
 This deficit is balanced either through the use of biocapacity from elsewhere, or local overuse, called ‘ecological overshoot’.
 At the global level, deficit and overshoot are identical since there is no interplanetary trade allowing for biocapacity use from elsewhere.

 - Results from these National Footprint and Biocapacity Accounts show that humanity’s resource demands and carbon dioxide emissions began to exceed the regenerative capacity of the planet to meet these demands in the 1970s.
-According to Global Footprint Network estimates for 2018, humanity exceeded the planet’s ability to renew biological resources by over 70 percent.
-The world average biocapacity was 1.6 global hectares per person.
-In contrast, the world average Ecological Footprint was 2.8 global hectares per person.
+According to York University, FoDaFo and Global Footprint Network estimates for 2018, humanity exceeded the planet’s ability to renew biological resources by over 75 percent.
+The world-average biocapacity was 1.6 global hectares per person.
+In contrast, the world-average Ecological Footprint was 2.8 global hectares per person.

 - Exaggeration?
 The National Footprint and Biocapacity accounts are built strictly on UN data sets – using about 15,000 data points per country and year.
 These accounts may systematically underestimate ecological deficits: On the demand side, UN data sets do not completely document all demands.
 On the biocapacity side, availability may be exaggerated since some overuses are not factored into the assessment due to lack of consistent data.
 Such aspects include soil erosion, groundwater depletion, and loss in forest productivity due to increased forest fires and pestilence.